Gouriniban/AP-Assignments/README.md

-A c program for three different operations as stated in question 1 to analyze the space complexity.
+A c program for three different operations as stated in assignment 1 to analyze the space complexity.